THE W.E.B. DU BOIS MUSEUM COMPLEX

 This foundational agreement enabled the initial mobilization of support from key philanthropic partners and laid the groundwork for the Centre’s redevelopment.
 In January 2026, the partnership was further reaffirmed through an additional signing with the Ministry of Tourism, Culture and Creative Arts, reinforcing the shared commitment of both parties to the Centre’s long-term vision, governance, and sustainability.

-The Bungalow
+The Bungalow To be Restored

 The historic bungalow in Accra, once home to the Du Boises, has deteriorated over time.
 Thanks to a generous gift from the Mellon Foundation, work is underway to restore it to the time when the Du Boises lived in the bungalow.
 The estimated unfunded cost to furnish the interior and upgrade utilities is $600,000.